Morgaro Gomis: Kelantan

 On 11 July 2016, Gomis signed for Kelantan on a one-year contract, becoming the second signing of Kelantan for second transfer window under the new head coach, Velizar Popov.

 On 3 December 2017, Gomis extended his contract with Kelantan for another year.

 Third spell at Dundee United

 Gomis spent time with Sur SC of the Oman Professional League in 2018 before returning to Scotland where he trained with Dundee United.
 On 11 January 2019, he signed for his third spell with the club, saying that he "[was looking] forward to playing in front of the United fans again."
 Towards the end of his first league appearance of the new spell, a 1–0 defeat to Ayr United, he was sent off for a second yellow card.
 Gomis was released by United on 6 May, before the play-offs.

 Falkirk

 On 18 June 2019, Gomis signed for Falkirk on a one-year contract.

 Clyde

 On 27 May 2021, Gomis signed for Scottish League One side Clyde.
 On 23 December 2022, Gomis left the club by mutual consent.

+East Stirlingshire

+In January 2024, following a spell in Malaysia with Kelantan United, Gomis returned to Scotland with Lowland League club East Stirlingshire on an eighteen-month deal.